 - iPad - All models (WiFi only and Cellular)

-(iOS 5.0 or newer is recommended for any Apple Device)
+(iOS 7.0 or later is recommended for any Apple Device)

 - Android Devices

-- In addition, the installation of NitroDesk's Touchdown application is required. (registration key will be provided)
+- In addition, the installation of Norton Mobile's Touchdown

 What Should I Expect After Installing MobileIron?

 - Your device will be required to have a password and a forced timeout of up to 15 minutes.